Von der Leyen says EU is ready for Brexit extension

 MEPs will vote on Tuesday evening on her nomination - she needs some 374 votes and although there is some dissent in the ranks of the parliament’s second largest party, the S&D, she is expected to be elected with a clear majority.

-At that stage she will liaise with leaders about their nominees for commissionerships and put down a strong marker that she will insist on a 50-50 male female commission.
-She warned that where member states refuse to supply her with female potential commissioners she will not hesitate to turn nominees down.
+At that stage she will liaise with leaders about their nominees for commissionerships and put down a strong marker that she will insist on a 50-50 male/female commission.

 🔴 LIVE: watch as Parliament debates Ursula von der Leyen’s nomination for president of the European Commission ⬇ https://t.co/76gB7Ooqo8— European Parliament (@Europarl_EN) July 16, 2019